Need to know

 Double rooms from $193.16, excluding tax at 17 per cent.
 Please note the hotel charges an additional service charge of 10% per booking on check-out.

-Rates usually include à la carte breakfast (pick from Sri Lankan and Western options, including fresh fruit, Sri Lankan hoppers, a breakfast BLT, chilli baked eggs, and home-made granola with fresh buffalo curd).
-Full board includes excursions, too.
+Rates usually include à la carte breakfast (Sri Lankan and Western options such as fresh fruit, Sri Lankan hoppers, a breakfast BLT, chilli baked eggs, and home-made granola with fresh buffalo curd).
+Full board includes nature walks.
+Safaris are extra.

 Don’t forget to call the hotel from the nearby town of Bibile (or anytime on the day of your arrival).
 Gal Oya Lodge doesn’t have any road signage and there’s no phone signal or Internet within half an hour of the lodge; if staff don’t know you’re coming, they won’t be able to dispatch someone to the main road to collect you for the last leg of the journey.
 You can contact the lodge on 0768424612 or 0555656670; alternatively, give staff your guide or driver’s phone number, so that they can liaise with them directly.

 At the hotel